elfbread/pyAirports/README.md

 This project includes data for the most crowded airports around the world.
 The user selects a region of interest (from a list provided) and the program auto-generates a line graph showing total number of passengers for airports in that region by year.
 Project includes a dictionary and a list, as well as a While loop.

-Before starting, you need to download/install the following add on in VS Code and the following Python packages:
+Before starting, you need to download/install the following add on in VS Code and the following Python packagage (using command prompt and python -m pip install PackageName):

 - VS Code with Jupyter Notebook add on
 - Pandas
 - matplotlib.pyplot